LoPan455/prime-docker-workshop/README.md

 CONGRATULATIONS!
 You're a Microservices developer!

 ## What's next?
-* Make some images!!!
+* Make some images!
-* Pull some images!!!
+* Pull some images!
-* Play with a new technology:  Redis?
+* Play with a new technology by running it's official image in Docker Hub:  Redis?
 Plex?
 Mongo?
 * VSCode's Docker plugins

 ##Resources: